DevExpress-Examples/bi-dashboard-non-visual-custom-export/readme.md

 The following API used in this example:

 The `FunnelItemExportControlProvider` class implements the [ICustomExportControlProvider](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.ICustomExportControlProvider) interface.
-The `FunnelItemExportControlProvider` is used to configure the custom item's options before you export a dashboard.
+The `FunnelItemExportControlProvider` is used to configure the printable control and export options before you export a dashboard.

 The [ICustomExportControlProvider.GetPrintableControl](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.ICustomExportControlProvider.GetPrintableControl(DevExpress.DashboardCommon.CustomItemData-DevExpress.DashboardCommon.CustomItemExportInfo)) method specifies the printable `XRChart` control that is used to export a custom Funnel.
 The method gets CustomItemExportInfo and [CustomItemData](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.CustomItemData) objects as parameters.